jonathansgardner/typescript-node/src/style-guide-abbreviated.md

 - Do not call Object.prototype methods directly on object instances. eslint: [`no-prototype-builtins`](https://eslint.org/docs/rules/no-prototype-builtins)

+- Use dot notation to access properties on an object. eslint: [`dot-notation`](https://eslint.org/docs/rules/dot-notation)

+- Only use bracket notation when accessing an object property with a variable.

+## Classes & Constructors

+- Use Class Syntax.
+Avoid manipulating `prototype` directly.

+- Do not define empty constructor functions.
+This includes constructors the only delegate to a parent class. eslint: [`no-useless-constructor`](https://eslint.org/docs/rules/no-useless-constructor)

+- Do not duplicate class members. eslint: [`no-dupe-class-members`](https://eslint.org/docs/rules/no-dupe-class-members)

+- Non-static class methods should use this. eslint: [`class-methods-use-this`](https://eslint.org/docs/rules/class-methods-use-this)

-### Functions
+## Functions

-- Use function or arrow function expressions, and not the `Function` constructor, to create new functions. eslint: [`no-new-func`](https://eslint.org/docs/rules/no-new-func)
+- Use function declarations or arrow function expressions, and not the `Function` constructor, to create new functions. eslint: [`no-new-func`](https://eslint.org/docs/rules/no-new-func)

+- Use function declarations fro named functions. eslint: [`func-style`](https://eslint.org/docs/rules/func-style)

+- Use arrow function notation for anonymous functions such as inline callbacks. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback)

+- Use implicit return statements for arrow functions that return a single expression with no side effects. eslint: [`arrow-body-style`](https://eslint.org/docs/rules/arrow-body-style)

+- Wrap multi-line implicit returns in parenthesis.

 - Wrap immediately invoked funtion expressions in parenthesis. eslint: [`wrap-iife`](https://eslint.org/docs/rules/wrap-iife)

 - Never declare functions in a non-function block. eslint: [`no-loop-func`](https://eslint.org/docs/rules/no-loop-func)

+- Do not use functions before they are declared. eslint: [`no-use-before-define`](https://eslint.org/docs/rules/no-use-before-define)

 - Use rest parameters instead of the `arguments` variable for variadic functions. eslint: [`prefer-rest-params`](https://eslint.org/docs/rules/prefer-rest-params)